Our 5-step method to identify your interest and prepare for a career in intellectual property laws

 If you want to be a litigator, you may choose to learn various kinds of infringement, passing-off litigation work, criminal and customs-related enforcement aspects of intellectual property.

-Now, most young lawyers complete their law school journey having a vague idea of how to cultivate their passion in intellectual property laws.
+Now, most young lawyers complete their law school journey having a vague idea of how to cultivate their passion for intellectual property laws.

 In contrast, you will be able to arrive at this point in one month.